Best Cloud Based CRM Software: Top 10 Cloud Based Solutions on the Web

 Cons:

-Some of the collaborative functions are lacking.
-While they’ve put a lot of effort into making their mobile web version as great as possible, some users still prefer a dedicated app which they do not have.
-Once one gets used to the minimal features and their simplicity, some might crave added tools with more complex functions.
+• While they've put a lot of effort into making their mobile web version as great as possible, some users still prefer a dedicated app they do not have.

 Pricing: